The band was founded in 2016 and focuses on Weddings and Functions.

-We completed our initial concert/dance in September 2016 as a two piece band playing at a Barn Dance which was a great success, as was our first Ceilidh which took place at the Bushmills Distillery in December 2016 this time accompanied by John Blair as our Caller.
+Our first appearance was in September 2016 as a two piece playing at a Barn Dance in an actual Barn.
+Our first Ceilidh then took place at the Bushmills Distillery in December 2016 where we were first joined by John Blair as our Caller.

 Steven Wilson - Accordionist

 My path into music started at age 9 when I began music lessons for Piano.